Communities

 • Also you only need to install Windows manually if you are building the computer yourself from scratch.
 Pre-assembled computers come with Windows pre-installed these days and there aren't many reasons to "build" computers yourself nowadays, except as a hobby or for learning purposes.

-#1: Initial revision by user avatar Lundin‭ · 2023-08-16T06:44:21Z (9 months ago)
+#1: Initial revision by user avatar Lundin‭ · 2023-08-16T06:44:21Z (about 1 year ago)

 Over time, the Windows folder keep gathering crap and grow.
 Therefore, a fresh installation of Windows is bliss - it is the only 100% working way to get rid of all waste files that it picks up over the years.
 This is one of the reasons why it is recommended to install Windows on a HD of its own and everything important on another HD - so that you might nuke Windows and make a clean install in case it goes bananas.